junxit/us-congress-bills-111/metadata.md

 - Sen. Udall, Tom [D-NM] (U000039)

+## Committees (1)

+- Senate — Energy and Natural Resources Committee

 ## Actions

 - 2010-05-27 — Introduced in Senate
 - 2010-05-27 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2010-05-27 — Sponsor introductory remarks on measure.
 (CR S4551-4553)
+- 2010-06-30 — Committee on Energy and Natural Resources.
+Hearings held.
+Hearings printed: S.Hrg.
+111-753.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 111-321.
+- 2010-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 111-321.
+- 2010-09-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 607.